 She said the flow of crime seems to have gone back down again, citing that violent crime has been down substantially than it was in previous years.

-DiLuzio also thinks crime in Bethlehem was busier years ago than it is now, and though there are still major incidents, he said those will happen anywhere.
+DiLuzio also thinks crime in Bethlehem was more prevalent years ago than it is now, and though there are still major incidents, he said those will happen anywhere.